 CZMA Consistency Review.
 On December 6, 2010, the Applicant submitted its Coastal Consistency Assessment Form to the NYSDOS requesting a concurrence on its finding that the proposed CHPE Project would be consistent with the policies of the New York State Coastal Management Program.
-On June 8, 2011, NYSDOS issued a Conditional Concurrence with Consistency Certification to the Applicant.
+On June 8, 2011, NYSDOS issued a Conditional Concurrence with Consistency Certification to the Applicant (see Appendix F).
 In this letter, NYSDOS "conditionally concurred with the consistency certification for the project under the enforceable policies of the New York State Coastal Management Program (CMP)."
-In its concurrence, NYSDOS developed conditions that, if adopted by the Applicant, pursuant to